leahwilliams1315/meta-marketplace/README.md

   - Eventually merge MetaMarketplace with a larger ecosystem focused on translation and transformation of JSON data, enhancing support for merchants.
   - Draw inspiration from platforms like Etsy, Amazon, and Facebook Marketplace while remaining committed to providing users with maximum control and minimal interference.
   - Support local community efforts by connecting store owners with artisans, streamlining the process of sourcing, collaboration, and localized marketing.

+## Purchase Request Flow Architecture

+The purchase request flow allows artisans to sell request-based items.
+Here's a breakdown of the architecture:

+1.  **Product Creation**: Artisans create products and mark them as request-based.
+2.  **Cart Management**: When a user adds a request-based product to the cart, a purchase request is created instead of a direct purchase.
+3.  **API Endpoint**: The `/api/purchase-requests` endpoint handles the creation of purchase requests, linking the buyer, seller, product, and price.
+4.  **Dashboard**: Artisans can view pending purchase requests on their dashboard.
+5.  **Approval/Rejection**: Artisans can approve or reject purchase requests via the `/api/purchase-requests/[id]/approve` and `/api/purchase-requests/[id]/reject` endpoints.
+6.  **Notifications**: (TODO) Implement notifications to inform buyers about the status of their requests.

+## Insights and Tips

+*   **Data Modeling**: Ensure clear relationships between users, products, and purchase requests in your database schema.
+*   **API Design**: Implement RESTful API endpoints for managing purchase requests, including creation, approval, and rejection.
+*   **Role-Based Access Control**: Enforce role-based access control to restrict access to sensitive data and functionality.
+*   **Real-Time Updates**: Consider using WebSockets or server-sent events for real-time updates on purchase request statuses.

+## Potential Pitfalls

+*   **Type Errors**: Ensure type safety when working with Prisma and Next.js API routes.
+Use type assertions and validation to prevent runtime errors.
+*   **Route Parameters**: In Next.js 14, dynamic route parameters are provided as Promises.
+Make sure to await the parameters before accessing them.
+*   **API Endpoint URLs**: When you have a [route.ts](cci:7://file:///Users/leahwilliams/WebstormProjects/meta-marketplace/src/app/api/marketplaces/%5BmarketplaceId%5D/membership/route.ts:0:0-0:0) file inside a folder, the actual endpoint needs to include the trailing slash.

+## Image Optimization

+*   Use Next.js's `Image` component for automatic image optimization, lazy loading, and responsive sizing.
+*   Wrap the `Image` component in a relative container with fixed dimensions to prevent layout shift.

+## Data Flow

+1.  **User Interaction**: Users interact with the UI, triggering events such as creating a marketplace, adding a product, or submitting a purchase request.
+2.  **API Call**: The UI sends API requests to the server-side routes.
+3.  **Authentication**: The server verifies the user's identity and permissions using Clerk.
+4.  **Data Processing**: The server processes the request, interacting with the database using Prisma.
+5.  **Database Update**: Prisma updates the database with the new or modified data.
+6.  **Response**: The server sends a response back to the client, indicating success or failure.

+## Security Considerations

+*   **Authentication**: Ensure that all API endpoints are protected with authentication to prevent unauthorized access.
+*   **Authorization**: Implement role-based access control to restrict access to sensitive data and functionality.
+*   **Data Validation**: Validate all user inputs to prevent injection attacks and data corruption.
+*   **Rate Limiting**: Implement rate limiting to prevent abuse and denial-of-service attacks.